 C1 has proven itself successful as a low cost, highly productive gene expression host.
 The value proposition to potential pharma partners is compelling and will likely become more evident over time.
 Meanwhile, Dyadic as a stock is an even more compelling value play and investors seeking high potential returns with minimal downside risk would be wise to look at it now.

-Disclaimers & Disclosures: For a full list of disclaimers and disclosures, please visit: www.tailwindsresearch.com/disclaimer/.Tailwinds' Disclaimers & Disclosures: For a full list of disclaimers and disclosures, please visit http://
+Disclaimers & Disclosures: For a full list of disclaimers and disclosures, please visit: www.tailwindsresearch.com/disclaimer/.Tailwinds' Disclaimers & Disclosures: Tailwinds may have been compensated for writing this article.
+For a full list of disclaimers and disclosures, please visit http://